solowalker27/homebridge-benq-projector/README.md

 - As of v1.1.0 there are no known issues.

 ## Changelog
+v1.1.1
+- Fixed a bug related to iOS 14 changes.

 v1.1.0
 - Switch from the borrowed Transport.js to serial-io package for serial communication.
 Should increase long term speed and stability.